 be treated with respect

 have a safe and welcoming environment for their child

-receive recognition for individual differences among pupils having due regard for resources
+have individual differences recognised having due regard for resources

 receive a progress report on pupils – Parent Teacher Meeting and Annual School Report

 receive information on school policies and procedures

 be informed early of problems regarding their child

 ensure pupils arrive in school between 9:10am and 9:20 am and are collected at 3pm (Infants 2pm)

 encourage their children to follow the school’s Code of Behaviour